How we can help

 • Tips to adapt

-If you still feel discomfort after several weeks, consult your hearing care professional for adjustments.
+If you feel any discomfort after several weeks, consult your hearing care professional for adjustments

 Discomfort while wearing hearing aids